HIDDEN GEM OF THE WHALE COAST

 Mosaic offers a range of exclusive accommodation and gourmet dining.
 It is also the idyllic place to host the perfect wedding celebration with its many options for ceremony and reception locations and vast natural beauty.
 Corporate guests will find the conferencing facilities, and all that Mosaic has to offer, the perfect place to get creative, strategize, cultivate a performance spirit and have fun teambuilding and relaxing.

-All-inclusive, private 5 Star luxury getaway for its discerning guests.
+Lagoon Lodge provides an all-inclusive, private 5 Star luxury getaway for its discerning guests.
 The 5 safari suites are set on the edge of the Hermanus Lagoon, amongst ancient Milkwood trees, capturing the essence of tranquility.

 The suites have been beautifully built with stone and thatch harvested from Mosaic.
 Stone and glass walls open onto private decks that offer magnificent mountain views.
 Each room has a king size bed (twin beds can be accommodated) surrounded by beautiful soft netting, a sitting area, writing desk, fireplace and ceiling fan blended with earth elements creating a peaceful haven.
 The bathrooms have a large romantic tub, copper sink and an exhilarating outdoor shower.